Class 3 Wenatchee River Whitewater Rafting Trips

 - Number of significant rapids (class 3 or higher) at normal flows: 9

 - Generalized classification of river by American Whitewater: Class 3

 - Estimated number of boaters (user days) per year: 30,000

 - Most significant rapids: Drunkards Drop, Snowblind, Rodeo Hole (Class 3)

 - Major risks to human safety according to our in house analysis: 1.
 Flush Drowning 2.
 Entrapment

 The Wenatchee River is one of the most popular commercial rafting runs in the Northwest.
 Our section flows just downstream from the lovely town of Leavenworth, where guests can enjoy good beer, food, and some nicer hotels much closer to the run than what is available on many of our other trips.
 The Wenatchee is a warmer river than many of the Western Washington whitewater runs due to being on the Eastern slope of the Cascade Mountains.
-This makes the Wenatchee accessible for a wide range of people, from ages 10-100!
+This makes the Wenatchee River rafting experience appropriate for a wide range of people, from ages 10-100!

 The Wenatchee is considered a "play" river by many recreational boaters, and it attracts a wide variety of people.
 Usually, you'll find this section to be very busy, filled with vacationers as well as private rafters and kayakers.
 The rapids on the Wenatchee are fairly straight forward and exemplify the meaning of Class 3; not too much danger, but enough that you need to watch what you're doing and be prepared for a rescue situation at any time.
-Because we focus our trips around the best sections of river, we forego the top area which has calm sections and some lazy drifting, and instead focus on the more thrilling section of pure whitewater, located below the small lowhead dam.
+Because we focus our Wenatchee River rafting trips around the best sections of river, we forego the top area which has calm sections and some lazy drifting, and instead focus on the more thrilling section of pure whitewater, located below the small lowhead dam.

 Wenatchee River Details